dward2/BME547/Lectures/name_server_project.md

 ## Name Server
-Write a program that uses the `request` library to POST student data to a server at `http://vcm-7631.vm.duke.edu:5001`.
-(Note, this is the same server as the country_server from the lecture, but is running on port `5001`).
+Write a program that uses the `request` library to POST student data to a server at `http://vcm-6764.vm.duke.edu:5000`.
 And, use a POST request to the same server to get the results of adding two numbers.

-__Note__: If the server does not repond to your requests, it may be turned off.
+__Note__: If the server does not respond to your requests, it may be turned off.
 The server is not always active.
-To check, click on <http://vcm-7631.vm.duke.edu:5001>.
+To check, click on <http://vcm-6764.vm.duke.edu:5000>.
 If a window opens saying "Server On", then the server is active.
 If you receive an error, it is not.
 Contact Dr. Ward to activate the server.